aneto0/MARTe2/Docs/User/source/tutorial/mass_spring/mass_spring_1.rst

    Schematic representation of the mass-spring-damper system control system.

-The first is to identify the main components required for the control of the mass-spring-damper system and map them to existing MARTe2 components.
+The first step is to identify the main components required for the control of the mass-spring-damper system and map them to existing MARTe2 components.
 The main components are:

 - Desired position: This component represents the target position for the mass.
 - Controller: This component implements the control logic that calculates the external force (:math:`F`) based on the error between the desired position and the actual position of the mass.
 - Mass-spring: This component represents the physical system of the mass-spring-damper and simulates its dynamics based on the applied force.
-- Monitoring: This component allows monitoring the system's behavior, such as the actual position of the mass and the applied force.
+- Monitoring: This component allows monitoring the system's behaviour, such as the actual position of the mass and the applied force.

 The following parameters are common to all the examples in this tutorial: